Dissertation Topics Focused on Social Media and Young People

 5) Building resilience in young people – the surprising protective role of social media

-Despite the plethora of negative attention paid to the dangers of young people’s use of social media, there is a view that moderate use of social media can help build resilience and wellbeing in young people.
+Despite the plethora of negative attention paid to the dangers of young people’s use of social media, there is a view that moderate use of social networking can help build resilience and wellbeing in young people.
 However – what does ‘moderate use’ constitute, and how is this achieved?
-Moreover, are their certain populations of young people – those with mental health problems, LGBT individuals, for example – who are more likely to benefit from moderate social media use?
+Moreover, are their certain populations of young people – those with mental health problems, LGBT individuals, for example – who are more likely to benefit from moderate social networking use?

 Reference: Chong, E.S., Zhang, Y., Mak, W.W. and Pang, I.H., 2015.
 ‘Social Media as Social Capital of LGB Individuals in Hong Kong: Its Relations with Group Membership, Stigma, and Mental Well‐Being’.
 American journal of community psychology, 55(1-2), pp.228-238.